 Dogs also increase healthy activities like walking and running—all good for fitness and mental wellbeing.

 But, one study in Sweden found that people with pets tend to have more mental health issues, including increased levels of depression than those without pets.
 In a statement, John Bradshaw of Bristol University’s School of Veterinary Sciences in the UK confirmed.
 ‘People don’t live longer if they have pets,’ he said, which was commonly assumed by the majority of people.

 Love for a dog is similar to love between mother and child

 Ultimately, through a series of evolutionary processes and cultural appropriations we have become very close with our beloved canines.
 We both seem to benefit from each other’s company (even if this did just start as a way for wolves to obtain food, and for us to benefit from their ability to hunt).

-Today dogs take mutual cues from us and have learnt to express human-like emotions such as the development of facial muscles specifically for facial communication with humans.
-These muscles are responsible for raising the inner eyebrow intensely and are now proven to be uniformly present in dogs but not in wolves.
+Today dogs take cues from us and have learned to express human-like emotions.
+They’ve even developed facial muscles specifically for communication with humans.
+These muscles are responsible for raising the inner eyebrow intensely and are uniformly present in dogs, but not in wolves.

-Additionally, scientists in Japan have found that the ‘mutual gaze’ between dogs and their owners can lead to a bond that is similar to that between a mother and child, with humans experiencing the same feelings of affection for their dogs as they might do for their family, this has ultimately brought us closer together.
+Scientists in Japan found that the ‘mutual gaze’ between dogs and their owners can lead to a bond similar to that between mother and child.
+Humans can experience the same feelings of affection for their dogs as they might do for their family.
+This has brought us closer together.